This post was updated in May 2020

-But, it’s unrealistic and unreasonable to think this story should be adapted to fit my interpretation, the pictures I’ve painted in my head.
+But, it’s unrealistic and unreasonable to think this story should be adapted to fit my interpretation.

 I love the layered plot, the political intrigue, and the fact that you never really know who is backstabbing whom.
 When it comes to stories, I tend to gravitate to ones where things are not cut and dry.
 I get bored with invincible heroes, and “special girl” heroines.

 In Netflix The Witcher, everything I love about The Witcher Saga is gone.

 When I’m feeling diplomatic, I can see that the show probably embraces what most love about the series.
 Monsters, Geralt being gruff, Yennefer being hot, and a lot of fighting in between.

 When I (temporarily) let go of my Nordic neutrality, all I see is one of my favorite book series reduced to generic fantasy, replacing layered characters and a complex story with blood and boobs.

 But I’m in the minority.
 The show is clearly a huge success.

 In any case, the fact that I dislike the adaptation doesn’t mean I don’t see the value in it being such a hit.
 The sales of both books and games have skyrocketed.
 That’s great!

 If you’ve found your way to this blog because of the adaptation, Welcome to The Witcher World; I hope you’ll enjoy it as much as I have.